xerocopy/-Customer-Churn-Model-and-Deployment_1-2-MLOps/README.md

         2. Build your Docker image using the following command.
 For information on building a Docker file from scratch, see the instructions here .
 You can skip this step if your image has already been built:

-            - docker build -t customerchurnprediction .
+            - docker build -t churn-application-repo .

         3. After the build is completed, tag your image so you can push the image to this repository: